Skip to content

 • Filters for significant blocks (minimum size, volume, or displacement)

-• Removes mitigated blocks quickly (once price taps it, it's done)
+• Removes tested blocks quickly (once price interacts with it, it's done)

 • Prioritizes recent blocks over historical ones